mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/autoscaling/index.md

 export AWS_PROFILE=default
 ```

 When deploying the cluster for the first time using `konvoy up`, **you must ensure the initial cluster size satisfies the resource requirements of your addons**.
 The autoscaler will not scale up the cluster if `konvoy up` did not succeed.
-For instance, this can happen when you create an underprovisioned cluster where the addons won't fit in the cluster, and thereby the installation will fail.
-A possible workaround could be to firstly run `konvoy deploy kubernetes` to deploy the autoscaler, and then run `konvoy deploy addons`.
+For instance, this can happen when you create an underprovisioned cluster where the addons will not fit in the cluster, and thereby the installation will fail.
+A possible workaround could be to first run `konvoy deploy kubernetes` to deploy the autoscaler, and then run `konvoy deploy addons`.
 Following this approach would allow the cluster to autoscale in order to satisfy the requirements of the selected addons.

 <p class="message--note"><strong>NOTE: </strong> Autoscaling is not enabled for control-plane and bastion node pools.</p>